davidpots/playsongnotes/_lessons/43 [Lynyrd Skynyrd] Sweet Home Alabama.md

 1 + 2 + 3 + 4 + 1 + 2 + 3 + 4 +
 d d d dud d d dud d d dud d d du
 ¯ ¯ >   ¯ ¯ >   ¯ ¯ >   ¯ ¯ > -->

-## Hope that helps!

-Let me know how things work for you when learning this song!
-Hopefully well.
-Hit me up with any comments / questions / etc.